logoPostPlanify

 Cross-platform repurposing

 A Facebook Reel that performs well can be reposted to TikTok, YouTube Shorts, and Instagram Reels — multiplying your total earnings from the same content.
-TikTok's Creator Rewards pays 2–10x more per view than Facebook for equivalent content.
+TikTok's Creator Rewards pays 2–8x more per view than Facebook for equivalent content.
+See our list of the best apps to post to all social media at once for tool options.

 This is where a tool like PostPlanify saves serious time.
 Instead of manually uploading the same video to five platforms, you schedule it once and publish to Facebook, TikTok, YouTube, Instagram, and more from a single dashboard.
 Creators who repurpose content across platforms consistently report 2–3x total earnings from the same creative work — without 2–3x the effort.